Special offer

 7. Acute care

-Many nurses provide acute care, which consists of short-term treatment rather than the treatment of chronic health conditions.
+Many nurses provide acute care, which involves short-term treatment of acute illnesses or conditions rather than treating chronic health conditions.
 Consider adding this skill to your job descriptions if you’re hiring nurses for an urgent care clinic or a hospital unit that deals with sudden illnesses and injuries.
 Use phrases like “ability to provide acute care to adult patients.”

-You can assess a nurse’s acute care skills by incorporating role-playing exercises into your interview process.
+You can assess a nurse’s acute care skills by asking about prior experiences.

 8. Patient care

-To provide excellent care, a nurse must have just the right combination of clinical skills, soft skills and compassion.
-Use phrases like “ability to put patients at ease” or “experience advocating for patients” to highlight the importance of this skill for your job opening.
+To provide excellent care, a nurse usually requires the right combination of clinical skills, soft skills and compassion.
+Use phrases like “ability to build positive, respectful relations with patients” or “experience advocating for patients” to highlight the importance of this skill for your job opening.

 9. Computer skills

 Nurses use computers for a variety of tasks, from accessing automated medication dispensing systems to writing notes in electronic medical records.
 If you mention this skill in your job description, be specific.
-Use phrases like “Epic EHR experience” or “ability to enter nursing data into a shared spreadsheet” to make your expectations clear.
+Use phrases like “electronic health record (EHR) experience” or “ability to enter nursing data into a shared spreadsheet” to make your expectations clear.

-You can assess a candidate’s computer skills by administering pre-employment tests or asking questions about previous software experience.
+You can assess a candidate’s computer skills by asking questions about previous electronic medical record (EMR) and software experience.

 10. Home health

-Home health care requires several nursing psychomotor skills, such as the ability to start an IV line and take a patient’s vital signs.
-A home health nurse must also have excellent problem-solving skills.
-Include this skill in your job description if you need to hire someone to visit patients at home.
+Home healthcare requires technical skills, such as the ability to start an IV line and take a patient’s vital signs.
+A home health nurse requires excellent problem-solving skills and can demonstrate the ability to operate with a fair amount of autonomy.
+Include this skill in your job description if you are hiring someone to visit patients at home.

-You can assess a nurse’s home health skills by asking appropriate interview questions or engaging in role-playing activities.
+You can assess a nurse’s home health skills by asking appropriate interview questions regarding past experiences.

 11. Discharge planning

-Nurses play an important role in discharge planning, as they educate patients about their aftercare needs.
-Include this skill in your job description if you need to hire a nurse with experience arranging for post-discharge care.
+Nurses are important for discharge planning, since they educate patients about their aftercare needs.
+Include this skill in your job description if you are hiring a nurse with experience arranging for post-discharge care.
 Phrases like “ability to develop successful discharge plans” make it easier for applicants to understand your needs.

-To assess this skill, ask each candidate to share a sample discharge plan or walk you through their approach to discharge planning.
+To assess this skill, ask each candidate to walk you through their approach to patient education or discharge planning.

 12. Management

 Some nurses take on supervisory roles, making management skills critical for their success.
-Add this skill to your job description if you’re hiring a charge nurse or if you want a nurse who can take on a supervisory role in the future.
-“Ability to motivate team members” and “demonstrated leadership experience” are helpful phrases to include.
+Add this skill to your job description if you’re hiring a charge nurse or nurse manager or if you want a nurse who can take on a supervisory role in the future.
+“Ability to motivate team members” and “demonstrated leadership experience” can be helpful phrases to include.

 You can assess a nurse’s management skills by asking them what they would do in various challenging scenarios.